Azure-Samples/cargotracker-wls-aks/README.md

     You should find one admin server pod and two managed server pods are restarted.
 Their status are running in the end.

-#### Use Cargo Trakcer and make a few HTTP calls
+#### Use Cargo Tracker and make a few HTTP calls

 You can open Cargo Tracker in your web browser and follow [Appendix 1 - Exercise Cargo Tracker Functionality](#appendix-1---exercise-cargo-tracker-functionality) to make some calls.

-Use the following commands to obtain URL of Cargo Trakcer:
+Use the following commands to obtain URL of Cargo Tracker:

 ```bash
 GATEWAY_PUBLICIP_ID=$(az network application-gateway list \